opencomputeproject/onie/docs/design-spec/powerpc_nos_interface.rst

 PowerPC NOS Interface
 ---------------------

-On PowerPC ONIE communicates with the NOS via U-Boot environment variables.
+On PowerPC, ONIE communicates with the NOS via U-Boot environment variables.
 Both ONIE and the NOS must be able to read and write U-Boot environment variables.
 See the :ref:`nos_interface` section for more about the NOS interface.